ksuzu46/nyc-subway-entrances/README.md

 <h1 align="center">NYCSubwayEntrances</h1>
 <br>
 <p align="center"><strong>Description</strong>
-<p align="center">A School project processes a dataset of NYC subway
+<p align="center">This project processes a dataset of NYC subway
 entrances which has almost all entrances of subway stations in NYC.
  It will allow user to obtain information about selected aspects of data, such as which route is the nearest from a GPS point entered by an